Ranger (1789 ship): Career

-3rd slave voyage (1792–1793): Captain Corran sailed from Liverpool on 16 April 1792.
-Ranger gathered slaves at Whydah.
-She sailed from Africa on 29 September and arrived at St Vincent in November with 169 slaves.
+3rd voyage transporting enslaved people (1792–1793): Captain Corran sailed from Liverpool on 16 April 1792.
+Ranger gathered captives at Whydah.
+She sailed from Africa on 29 September and arrived at St Vincent in November with 169 captives.
 She arrived back at Liverpool on 6 February 1793.
 At some point Captain Ladwick Carlile replaced Corran, but it is not clear when.
 Ranger had left Liverpool with 19 crew members and she had suffered two crew deaths on her voyage.

-4th slave voyage (1793–1794): By the time Ranger left on her fourth slave voyage, war with France had broken out.
+4th voyage transporting enslaved people (1793–1794): By the time Ranger left on her fourth enslaving voyage, war with France had broken out.
 Captain John Gardner acquired a letter of marque 2 September.
 However, apparently it was Captain Caleb Gardner that sailed from Liverpool on 13 September.
-Ranger began gathering slaves on 30 November, somewhere in West Africa.
+Ranger began acquiring captives on 30 November, somewhere in West Africa.
 She sailed from Africa on 11 March 1794 and arrived at Kingston on 24 May.
-She had embarked 183 slaves and she had arrived with 181, for a 1% mortality rate.
+She had embarked 183 captives and she had arrived with 181, for a 1% mortality rate.
 She sailed from Jamaica on 23 July and arrived back at Liverpool on 7 October.

-5th slave voyage (1795–1796): Captain John Wilson sailed from Liverpool on 17 January 1795. she was reported to have arrived at Angola.
+5th voyage transporting enslaved people (1795–1796): Captain John Wilson sailed from Liverpool on 17 January 1795.
+In 1795, 79 British ships sailed on enslaving voyages, 59 from Liverpool.

+Ranger was reported to have arrived at Angola.
 In February 1796, Lloyd's List reported that Ranger, Wilson, master, was the windward of Barbados, having come from Africa, when she encountered a privateer.
 After an action of two hours, the privateer captured Ranger.

+Her captors took Ranger into Curacao, where Captain Wilson died soon after.
+Two of her crew had died in the action.

+In 1795, 50 British vessels in the triangular trade were lost.
+This was the largest number for the period 1793–1807.
+Of the 50 vessels, seven were lost in the Middle Passage, i.e., while sailing from Africa to the West Indies.
+During the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British enslaving vessels.

 In May Lloyd's List reported that Ranger, Wilson, master, had been retaken and brought into Barbados.